Last Revised: 29 September 2022

 - Your communication and marketing preferences;

-- Your interests, preferences, feedback and survey responses, such as which events you like or products you usually buy or enquire about (for example, as part of a purchase where you also subscribed to receive marketing, as part of a survey, or whether emails sent to you are more or less likely to be engaged with).
-We may also hold information on interests and demographic categories inferred from your interactions with us in order to provide you a better service and to provide you with more focused information.
+- Your interests, date of birth, preferences, feedback and survey responses, such as which events you like or products you usually buy or enquire about (for example, as part of a survey, or which emails you are more likely to be interested in and birthday promotions we may be running).
+We may also hold information on interests and demographic categories inferred from your interactions with us in order to provide you with a better service and to provide you with more focused information.
 For example, if you buy tickets to a certain show and lots of people who went to that show also bought tickets for a different concert, we might send you information about that concert.
 If you click on certain emails but not others, we will keep a record so that we can tailor our marketing to your interests.
 For more information on what data we process to provide marketing services, please see the Marketing section below; and

 - Other publicly available personal data, including any which you have shared via a public platform (such as a Twitter feed or public Facebook page), or if you have interacted with us via a box office, by phone or other social media.